refinedev/refine/documentation/docs/api-reference/antd/components/basic-views/show.md

 ```

 :::note
-`<Show>` component needs the `id` information for `<RefreshButton>` to work properly.
+The <Show>`component needs the`id`information for`<RefreshButton>` to work properly.
 :::

 ### `dataProviderName`

-If not specified, Refine will use the default data provider.
-If you have multiple data providers and want to use a different one, you can use the `dataProviderName` property.
+If not specified, **refine** will use the default data provider.
+If you have multiple data providers, you can use the `dataProviderName` property to specify which one you want to use:

 ```tsx
 import { Refine } from "@refinedev/core";